 Seeds: 1st photo - Drying seed head above the purplish color of the fall foliage.
 2nd photo - Within each drying seed capsule are several vertical rows of very fine seeds, which provide little interest to the birds.

-Notes: Both Eloise Butler and Martha Crone planted this species numerous times.Eloise Butler planted G. andrewsii in 1908 with plants from Mound, MN; in 1909 from plants obtained in Mahtomedi, MN; and more plants in 1910, '13, '14, '16, 17, '18, '19, and '20 from various places.
-Martha Crone planted the same species in 1933,'36, '39, '44, '46, '47, '48, '50, '51, '53, and '55 as did Cary George in 1998.
+Notes: Both Eloise Butler and Martha Crone planted this species numerous times.Eloise Butler planted G. andrewsii in 1908 with plants from Mound, MN; in 1909 from plants obtained in Mahtomedi, MN; and more plants in 1910, '13, '14, '16, 17, '18, '19, and every year thereafter until 1927 from various places.
+Martha Crone planted the same species in 1933, '36, '39, '44, '46, '47, '48, '50, '51, '53, and '55 as did Cary George in 1998.
 G. andrewsii is native in most counties in Minnesota.
-Ownbey (Ref. #34) reports that there are several other similar species found in Minnesota.
 In North America G. andrewsii is found in the NE quadrant from Missouri - Virginia on the south and north to Manitoba, Ottawa and Quebec.
 Gentiana clausa, not G. andrewsii, was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and it is not certain why she used just that single species name only as G. andrewsii goes back to Eloise Butler, unless she thought it was a valid name.
-It is uncertain when G. clausa was first planted, as it is not native to the state, but rather native to the east coast area and Eloise listed had local sources for her gentians.
+It is uncertain when G. clausa was first planted, if it was, as it is not native to the state, but rather native to the east coast area and Eloise listed had local sources for her gentians.